JoeApocaLips/Void-Fragments/README.md

 Neither dust, nor space, nor even the shadow of chair
 No mouth, no breath, and yet is silent

+One should whisper, but she cannot whisper
+Impossible to can, yet she continues
+Not to speak, never to speak, and yet speak
+He cannot repeat, he goes repeat
+One should know, but know changes nothing

+To continue or not to continue, makes no difference
+One should continue, but one cannot
+He wants to have, but cannot
+Must one mean, even without sense?

+She does not know if she speaks, but she speaks
+Who continues? one, perhaps, or no one
+Who continues? it, perhaps, or no one
+Is understanding enough?

+Who speaks? me, perhaps, or someone else
+does she persist, or is it silence?

+I cannot speak, I speak, I cannot be silent
+She wants to persist, but cannot
+One should have, but one cannot
+One wants to feel, but cannot
+is that enough?

+She looks for a word, but finds no word
+No voice, and yet she stays
+She speaks, without eye, without place, without knowing why
+to be silent is to speak, but to speak is to fail
+does it mean anything?

+He speaks without past, without future, without present
+It stays, it does not know why
+Is it simply over?
+No memory, no word, and yet have
+not there, and yet there, always there

+One would like to can, but can is not possible
+One tries to stay, but stay is impossible
+One continues to say nothing, that’s already something
+It looks for a shadow, but finds no shadow
+without memory, without trace, and yet I know
+I look for a word, but finds no word

+I look for a time, but find nothing
+I look for a memory, but find nothing
+There is a voice that waits, that’s all one knows

+He is not there, he is somewhere there
+She is without past, without future, without present
+He is there, always there, dumbly there
+and after that?
+one ought to fall silent, but silence speaks

+One continues, without presence, without mind, without knowing why
+Do I whisper, or is it silence?
+after that?
+Somewhere here, already there, dumbly nowhere, and she is
+It cannot be silent, it goes be silent

 ## ▶️ How to Run
 ```bash
 python Void-Fragments.py